The University of Nottingham Accessibility Statement

 AbilityNet https://mcmw.abilitynet.org.uk/ has advice on making your device easier to use if you have a disability.

-- some images don’t have full descriptions or captions
+- images don’t have full descriptions or captions

-- most of our learning activities are not fully accessible
+- many of our learning activities are not fully accessible

 - email firstname.lastname@example.org